djry35/mdc/FishKillUpdated/README.md

 Injuries to Fish and Wildlife
 	Other dead animals present
 		Values: 'on' or no value
+		If the box isn't checked, it's assumed the value is false, thus it is left out of the JSON in that case.
 	Fish killed by natural causes
 		Values: 'on' or no value
+		Philosophy similar to above.
 	Number dead in natural kill
 		Values: int
+		Associated with the above checkbox.
+Only shows if above is checked.
 	Species specified
 		Values: (varied)
+		Similar to pollutant categories, species share the name in the JSON.
 	State of Decay
 		Values: Fresh Dead/Slight Decay/Heavy Decay
 	Live Fish Present
 		Values: 'on' or no value
+		Philosophy similar to like-value fields.
 	Injuries Observed
 		Values: 'on' or no value
+		Philosophy similar to like-value fields.
 	Injuries Specified
 		Values: (varied)
+		Similar logic to like-value fields.
+Injuries only show if the above checkbox is checked.
 	Live Fish Behaviors
 		Values: (varied)
+		Similar logic to like-value fields.
 	Extent of Damage
 		Values: int
 	Damage Units
 		Values: miles/acres/feet
+		Goes with the above value.
 	Duration of Effects
 		Values: int